-Note: A pine block, the top of your boots or the inside floor of your truck are examples of semi-hard surfaces.
-If the Firenock does not shut off after a free-fall distance is as high as 12" (30 cm), please return your Firenock for warranty.
+Note: A pine block, the top of your boots, or the inside floor of your truck are examples of semi-hard surfaces.
+If the Firenock does not shut off after a free-fall distance that is as high as 12" (30 cm), please return your Firenock for warranty replacement.

-The following Video would also how you how install the battery onto a Firenock lighted nock with dual loop connector.
+The following Video will show you how to install the battery onto a Firenock lighted nock with dual loop battery connector.

 The best way to tell if the battery is still good is to use a battery tester.
 A volt meter only shows the battery voltage output, it does not show the remaining power of the battery.
 For Firenock batteries, even when they are 90% drained, the volt meter may show that it is 3.0v.
-We recommend GB Instruments™ GBT-500A Battery Tester (e.g. can purchase on www.amazon.com) and most hardware store (e.g. ACE Hardware, Menards) for about US$10.00.
-To test Firenock battery with the battery tester, set the dial to "LITHIUM 3V", use the red probe (positive) to the shell of the battery and the black probe (negative) to the pin of the battery.
+We recommend GB Instruments™ GBT-500A Battery Tester which can be purchased from www.amazon.com and at most hardware stores (ACE Hardware, Menards) for about US$10.00.
+To test a Firenock battery with the battery tester, set the dial to "LITHIUM 3V", use the red probe (positive) to the shell of the battery and the black probe (negative) to the pin of the battery.

-BR battery has only 6 -8 months shelf life.
-It is meant for one season use, therefore it is not suggested to store and reuse the battery.
-After one season, please remove the BR battery, otherwise BR battery may leak and ruin the lighted nock system.
+BR battery has only 8-12 months shelf life.
+It is meant for one season of use, therefore it is not suggested to store and reuse the battery.
+After one season, please remove the BR battery, otherwise the BR battery may leak and ruin the lighted nock system.

-BL and BU battery has 36 months and 72 months shelf life respectively.
-Firenock lighted nock likes all electronic device, it will drain a small amount of power (slow drain) when the battery is installed, and thus the battery may die after 9 months if not removed.
-Therefore when Firenock lighted nock is not going to be used for 3 months.
-One should remove the battery from the circuit and store the battery in its original battery case and in a cool place (e.g. basement).
+BL and BU batteries have 36 months and 84 months of shelf life respectively.
+Firenock lighted nocks, like all electronic devices, will drain a small amount of power (slow drain) when the battery is installed, and thus the battery will be drained out within 9 to 12 months if not removed.
+Therefore when the Firenock lighted nock is not going to be used for 3 months, you should remove the battery from the circuit and store the battery in its original battery case and in a cool place (e.g. basement).

-The Target (T) Firenock lighted nock uses the same technology "G switch" in the Hunting Firenock lighted nock, but the Target Firenock will automatically deactivate itself after 15 to 17 seconds after shot instead of continuously light on.
+The Target (T) Firenock lighted nock uses the same "G switch" technology as in the Hunting Firenock lighted nock, but the Target Firenock will automatically deactivate itself after 15 to 17 seconds after the shot instead of staying continuously lit.
 It is the only lighted nock which is approved by ASA and IPO for Target shooting.
-The 17 seconds allow you to see the arrow flight and its location on the target, but it will not influence your next shoot.
-One can also use Target lighted nock as practice nock as you can refine your setting after seeing the flight and keep on practicing.
-Target lighted nock are the same weight as Hunting / Intermittent lighted nock, so you do not need to retune you bow while using hunting or target lighted nock.
+The 17 seconds lit allows you to see the arrow flight and its location on the target, but it will not influence your next shot.
+You can also use Target lighted nocks as practice nocks as you can refine your setting after seeing the flight and then keep on practicing.
+Target lighted nocks are the same weight as Hunting / Intermittent lighted nocks, so you do not need to retune your bow while using hunting or target lighted nocks.

-Target Firenock lighted nock has a high temperature tolerance, but it is not as good as Hunting Firenock lighted nock.
-Target lighted nock will work reliably between 32°F and 140.
-If temperature is lower than 32°F, the duration of light may not be 17 seconds as low temperature will drop the battery power/voltage output which may make the digital timer to count incorrectly.
+The Target Firenock lighted nock has a high temperature tolerance, but it is not as good as the Hunting Firenock lighted nock in low temperatures.
+Target lighted nocks will work reliably between 32°F and 140°F. If the temperature is lower than 32°F, the duration of light may not be 17 seconds as low temperatures will drop the battery power/voltage output which may affect the digital timer count .

-Firenock lighted nock is water resistance as Firenock utilizes 24K gold plated connectors and the system is UV cure epoxy coated.
-This makes Firenock suitable for bow-fishing applications and for brackish and salt water bow fishing, optional accessory is available to make Firenock extreme water proof and can work in saltwater for weeks.
-Firenock offers 2 bow-fishing adapters to suit what most Fishermen's need.
+Firenock lighted nocks are water resistance as Firenock utilizes 24K gold plated connectors and the system is UV cure epoxy coated.
+This makes Firenock suitable for bow-fishing applications and for brackish and salt water bow fishing.
+An optional extreme waterproof accessory is available and will allow Firenock lighted nock to work in saltwater for weeks.
+Firenock offers 2 bow-fishing adapters to suit what most fishermen need.